joanllobera/joanllobera.github.io/_teaching/animation-foundations.md

 ### 1.1.
 Topics addressed

 3D Character animation is a tricky business.
 It involves complicated mathematics, handcrafted efforts, and a plethora of techniques.
-In this website you can find all the materials used to teach Animation Foundations at the third year of a four year degree for computer scientists specialized in videogame development.
-The materials have been used during scholar years 2017-18, 2018-19 and 2019-20 at ENTI-UB ( *Escola de Noves Tecnologies Interactives* of *Universitat de Barcelona*).
-The course lasts 15-16 weeks, with 4 hours or class per week, and it covers the following topics:
+You can find here all the materials used to teach a course lasting 15-16 weeks, with 4 hours or class per week.
+It covers the following topics:
  * 3D Rotations (particularly using Quaternions and Axis Angle representations)
  * Direct and Inverse Kinematics (Gradient Descent, CCD, Fabrik)
  * Animations in a game engine (From Motion Builder to Unity3D)